pulp/plugin_template/README.md

   plugin_default_branch The default branch in your plugin repo, defaults to 'main'.

   plugin_name           Suppose our plugin is named 'pulp_test', then this is 'pulp_test'

+  plugins               List of dictionaries with `app_label` and `name` as keys.
+One entry per
+                        plugin resident in this repository.

   publish_docs_to_pulpprojectdotorg
                         Include a job for publishing documentation to